 UBQ Materials, a leader in sustainable materials production, has just released a full Life Cycle Assessment Report of UBQ™ material.

-A new LCA study conducted for UBQ by Switzerland-based sustainability consulting firm Quantis illustrates the climate-positive environmental footprint of turning heretofore unrecyclable municipal solid waste destined for landfills into UBQ material.
-With a goal of giving UBQ the data points it needed to build a strong sustainability narrative for its stakeholders, the study focused on four key components.
+A new LCA study conducted for UBQ by Switzerland-based sustainability consulting firm Quantis illustrates the climate-positive environmental footprint of turning unrecyclable municipal solid waste destined for landfills into UBQ material.
+Intending to give UBQ the data points it needed to build a strong sustainability narrative for its stakeholders, the study focused on four key components.